obartunov/sqljsondoc/README.jsonpath.md

 <span class="token punctuation">(</span><span class="token number">1</span> <span class="token keyword">row</span><span class="token punctuation">)</span>
 </code></pre>
 <h3 id="json_table---query-a-json-text-and-present-the-results-as-a-relational-table">JSON_TABLE - query a JSON text and present the results as a relational table</h3>
 <p>JSON_TABLE creates a relational view of JSON data.
-It can be used only in FROM clause.
-The rows created by a  JSON_TABLE  are laterally joined, implicitly, to the row that generated them, so   there is no need to explicitly join a view produced by  JSON_TABLE  with the original table.</p>
+It can be used only in FROM clause.</p>
 <p>JSON_TABLE  has several parameters:</p>
 <ol>
 <li>The JSON value on which to operate.</li>
 <li>An SQL/JSON path expression to specify zero or more rows.</li>
-<li>A COLUMNS clause to specify the shape of the output table.
+<li>A COLUMNS clause to specify the schema of the output table.
 The COLUMNS can be nested.</li>
 <li>Optionally, JSON_TABLE can have PLAN clause, which specifies how to join nested columns.</li>
 </ol>
 <p>JSON_TABLE internally uses XML_TABLE infrastructure (slightly modified).</p>